 |2/5||Gareth Bale is 2/5 with BetVictor to join Real Madrid

-"It depends on the performances that they give.
+"It depends on the performances that they provide.
 Figo, Zidane, Ronaldo and Beckham gave us a massive jump in income.
 If you invest if great players, you will have more income.

-"That allows, first, the club to be independent and in the hands of the members, and, secondly, to attract other great players."
+"That allows, firstly, the club to be independent and in the hands of the members, and, secondly, to attract other great players."

 "I try to make it that the best players in the world play for Madrid," Perez continued.